 “Motivation” is also an incorrect translation, misleading – I love to deflate people’s ideas; the most basic terms that we work with in Buddhism are often incorrect translations.
 The word actually is referring to our “aim.”
 It’s not referring to the emotional reason of why we want to achieve that aim, which is usually what “motivation” means in our language, but it’s the “aim.”
 The aim for enlightenment – that’s the motivation, for example, in Mahayana, doing this to achieve enlightenment, with the intention to benefit others by that achievement.
 Then the motivation actually is compassion, from our Western point of view.
 What’s the reason for it, what is the emotion behind it?
 The emotion behind it is compassion – in order to alleviate the suffering of others, with a sense of responsibility to do something about it.
 So what’s very important here is the aim with which we build up positive force or deep awareness and with which we dedicate it.
 Dedication is very crucial.
 If we aim that positive action and dedicate it afterwards toward enlightenment, then that positive force goes into the enlightenment-building folder.
 In term of our internal computer, it’s saved there.

 When doing something constructive, if it is generated with that aim or motivation, carried out with that, and dedicated with that – beginning, middle, and end, as we always say in Buddhism, virtuous beginning, middle, and end – then it will add to that enlightenment-building network.
 So it doesn’t require the nonconceptual cognition of voidness, which is an important point.
 That’s only a very, very advanced level of how this would contribute.
-Similarly, if we speak in terms of developing the network of deep awareness, which would be enlightenment-building, that also has to be dedicated with bodhichitta, but it doesn’t have to be exclusively nonconceptual cognition of voidness, which would be its most purified level, but could be with contrived understanding of voidness, in other words, conceptual.
+Similarly, if we speak in terms of developing the network of deep awareness, which would be enlightenment-building, that also has to be dedicated with bodhichitta, but it doesn’t have to be exclusively nonconceptual cognition of voidness, which would be its most purified level, but could be with a labored understanding of voidness, in other words, conceptual.

 We can speak on that basis level of these networks – that would be a “tantra” – and that basis level network of deep awareness would then be something that can transform into the mind of a Buddha, mental activity of a Buddha, Dharmakaya.
 When we speak on the basis level, it’s not the samsaric state of those factors themselves, in other words, of the network itself, but rather it’s the situation of that network being obscured, without full stoppings, and how it’s dedicated, what is dedicated, because we can also rededicate positive force of the past.